Book a building inspection

 • name and phone number of the on-site contact person.

-Note: All building inspections must be completed before we can give you a Code Compliance Certificate.
+Note: We recommend that all building inspections be undertaken and achieve a pass outcome before you apply for a Code Compliance Certificate.

-• The report will state if you've passed or failed.
+• the report will state if you've passed or failed that building inspection